open-xchange/appsuite-middleware/documentation/components/multifactor.md

 ## Enabling Multifactor

-No additional packages are required for the core of multifactor authentication, although for some methods (such as SMS), additional packages will be required.
+The `open-xchange-multifactor` package is required for the core of multifactor authentication.
+For some methods (such as SMS), additional packages will be required.

 With SMS, for example, you must also install a provider, such as `open-xchange-sms-sipgate`.